Permanent care for Aboriginal children - advice

 It is important to note that the permanent care cultural assessment report is not an assessment of suitability of the carer.
 It will assess the carer's capacity to keep the child connected to their family, culture and community.

 Once the VACCA permanent care program has completed the cultural assessment of the proposed carers, their internal assessment panel considers the report and recommendations.
 VACCA will then send a letter to child protection or the A&PC team with their advice and the recommendation on the making of a PCO.
-The VACCA permanent care program then submits their assessment report with a recommendation to the court and provides a copy to child protection or A&PC team.
+The VACCA permanent care program then submits their assessment report with a recommendation to the court and provides a copy to Child Protection or A&PC team.

 In completing the report to court the practitioner must have regard to the information required by the Court.
-Section 323 CYFA states that court must not make a permanent care order for an Aboriginal child unless -
+Section 323 CYFA states that court must not make a permanent care order for an Aboriginal child unless

-1. the disposition report states that -
+a) the disposition report states that -

 • no suitable placement can be found with an Aboriginal person or persons and